 Our Solutions: Continuous Monitoring System and Portable Gas Analyzer

-Gasmet manufactures portable FTIR gas analyzers and stationary FTIR emissions monitoring systems.
+Gasmet manufactures portable FTIR gas analyzers and stationary FTIR emissions monitoring systems for the aluminum industry.
 An FTIR analyzer works by simultaneously scanning the entire infrared spectrum.
 Our Calcmet software then calculates the concentrations of each gas in the sample based on the characteristic absorption.
 All the gases in the sample can be measured simultaneously because the entire infrared spectrum is scanned at once.
 This allows for very quick multicomponent measurements and for compensation for any cross-interference.

 - The Continuous Emissions Monitoring System CEMS II e offers TÜV and MCERTS certified solution (QAL1) for a wide range of demanding emission monitoring applications.
 The CEMS II e system utilizes Fourier Transform Infrared Spectroscopy FTIR technology.

 - The Gasmet DX4000 can be used when you need a portable gas analyzer solution instead of continuous gas monitoring.
 It is a portable FTIR gas analyzer for applications where multiple gas compounds need to be accurately monitored in hot & humid sample gas.
 Gasmet DX4000 is the world’s smallest FTIR emissions monitoring system.